Skip to main content

 4. Configure the network interface

-1. In the Rescue console, find the network interface name by listing information about network interfaces:
+1. In the Rescue console, view the network interface name by displaying network interface information:

 ip a